boazbk/crypto/lec_14_zero_knowledge.md

 ### Nuclear disarmanent

 The United States and Russia have reached a dangerous and expensive equilibrium by which each has about [7000 nuclear warheads](https://www.armscontrol.org/factsheets/Nuclearweaponswhohaswhat), much more than is needed to decimate each others' population (and the population of much of the rest of the world).[^population]
-Havine so many weapons increases the chance of "leakage" of weapons, or of an accidental launch (which can result in a an all our war) through fault in communications or rogue commanders.
+Having so many weapons increases the chance of "leakage" of weapons, or of an accidental launch (which can result in an all out war) through fault in communications or rogue commanders.
 This also threatens the delicate balance of the [Non-Proliferation Treaty](https://en.wikipedia.org/wiki/Treaty_on_the_Non-Proliferation_of_Nuclear_Weapons) which at its core is a bargain where non-weapons states agree not to pursue nuclear weapons and the five nuclear weapon states agree to make progress on nuclear disarmament.
 These huge quantities of nuclear weapons are not only dangerous, as they increase the chance of a leak or of an individual failure or rogue commander causing a world catastrophe, but also extremely expensive to maintain.